-If you get hundreds of comments, you can paginate the comments to the different pages.
+If you get hundreds of comments, you can paginate the comments on the different pages.

 #30.
 Multiple Pages Post

-Just like Forbes, you can also separate your website to the different pages.
-It will also help to maintain the user engagement.
+Just like Forbes, you can also separate your website to the various pages.
+It will also help to maintain user engagement.

 #31.
 Avoid Sliders

-I know that sliders look cool but a slider plugin can impact the page loading time.
+I know sliders look cool, but a slider plugin can impact the page loading time.
 Choose it carefully.

 #32.
 Adding a Cron Job